 - Systems and strategies we have in place to identify children that may require additional support

 Obtain information from the parents regarding the childs development and learning styles.
-We use EYFS framework to track our children.
-We use cohort tracking.
+We use EYFS framework to track our children's progress.
+We use next steps, observations and cohort tracking.

 - How we identify and support children's learning and development needs

-We carry out small group work with our identified children
+We carry out small group work with our identified children, solitary support and work closely with professional agencies.

 - Links we have to other agencies

-We work with speech therapists, the senior locality SENCO, social workers, health visitors.
+We work with speech therapists, the senior locality SENCO, social workers, health visitors, physio therapist, CDT, occupational therapist, educational phycologist.

 - How we support children transferring to school

 We have close contact with our main feeder school which is located on the grounds of the preschool, who we share information with and work in partnership.
-We carry out transition reports and learning journeys.
+We carry out transition to school and learning journeys.

 Learning and development